Pyrenean Foothills (Mediterranean France)

 Day 6: Quillan to Foix

-We climb straight from the hotel to the Col de Portel (601m), where we descend gently over a beautiful high plateau to Château de Puivert and then over the Col de Babourade (658m) to Bélesta.
+Today you’ll climb straight from the hotel to the Col de Portel (601m), where you’ll descend gently over a beautiful high plateau to Château de Puivert and then over the Col de Babourade (658m) to Bélesta.
 This is a good place for refreshments before taking on the Col de Montségur (1056m).
-The col is at the base of a ‘pog’ (local dialect for a massive rock formation) dominated by the Château de Montségur, which is famous for being the final stronghold of the Cathars back in 1244.
+The col is at the base of a ‘pog’ (local dialect for a massive rock formation) dominated by the Château de Montségur, which is famous for being the final stronghold of the Cathars in 1244.
 The siege lasted for 10 months and ended with 200 Cathars being burned alive, having refused to renounce their faith.

 Classic route: 72km with 1400m ascent [ride profile]